OCA/social/mail_partner_forwarding/README.rst

 -  Install it.
 -  Set a Forwarding partner in your partner.
+    - In the users profile
+    - In the partners
 -  Your Forwarding partner also will be notify of your notifications

 Changelog